geocarvalho/coffee-review-app/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE). # Sat Aug  2 22:58:35 PDT 2025